 As you might guess, this is just a teeny-tiny part of all the homemade Christmas food gift ideas available.
 Pinterest is a fantastic option if you’re interested in coming up with additional ideas.

 In the end, whatever recipes you decide on, it’s almost a sure bet that your thoughtfulness (and baking talent) will be remembered for weeks or months to come.
 Just one last thing.
 Don’t forget cookies for Santa!

-This Holiday Season, Don’t Forget to Shop through Ebates to earn cash back on all your Holiday Purchases.
+This Holiday Season, Don’t Forget to Shop through Rakuten to earn cashback on all your Holiday Purchases.

 - Ball Mason Jars

 - Hot Chocolate Candy Cane Spoons